Backup158/DarktideWeaponCustomizationOwO/docs/README.md

 # ***Notices youw pawts*** (Parts I added)

-The list is hosted external.
-[Go you're viewing this through GitHub Pages](parts_added.html)
+The list is hosted externally.
+If you're viewing this through GitHub Pages, go [directly to the GitHub Pages side](parts_added.html)

-To se the regular GitHub Markdown version, [go directly to the repository](parts_added.md)
+To see the regular GitHub Markdown version, go [directly to the repository](parts_added.md)

 # FAQ
 1) **THE GAME STARTED AND I GOT A BUNCH OF ERRORS!**